perladvent/perldotcom/content/article/why-i-hate-json-and-you-can-too-.md

 What to Use Instead?
 =======================

-I find [TOML](https://github.com/toml-lang/toml) a compelling choice for configuration files.
+I find [TOML](https://github.com/toml-lang/toml) a compelling format for configuration files.
 It fixes JSON’s UTF-16 problem (by allowing both `\uXXXX` and `\UXXXXXXXX` formats) and allows for comments.
 Projects as diverse as Rust’s [Cargo](https://doc.rust-lang.org/cargo/)